Office: Buchanan C459

 Nicolas Dragojlovic, “Structural Change and Human Rights Norms.”
 August 2004.
 Nick entered our Ph.D. program in September 2005.

 Miriam Anderson, "Explaining the International Community's Insistence on Real Property Restitution in Bosnia-Herzegovina and Croatia 1995-2003: Exploring Normative Foundations," 2003.
 Miriam entered the Ph.D. program at Cambridge University in 2004.
-Her master's thesis will be published in revised form as"Explaining the International Community's Insistence on Real Property Restitution in Bosnia-Herzogovina and Croatia 1995-2003: Exploring Normative Foundations," in Scott Leckie, ed., Returning Home: Housing and Property Restitution Rights of Refugees and Displaced Persons, Volume II, Ardsley, New York: Transnational Publishers (in press).
+Her master's thesis was published in revised form as"Explaining the International Community's Insistence on Real Property Restitution in Bosnia-Herzogovina and Croatia 1995-2003: Exploring Normative Foundations," in Scott Leckie, ed., Returning Home: Housing and Property Restitution Rights of Refugees and Displaced Persons, Volume II, Ardsley, New York: Transnational Publishers (in press).
+Miriam obtained her Ph.D. from Cambridge, and is now Assistant Professor at Ryerson University.

 Michael Schroeder, “Getting the ‘Right’ Agreement: How Norms Influence The Behaviour of International Mediators.”
 July 2004.
 Michael entered the Ph.D. program in Political Science at George Washington University in 2004.